joseph-flinn/site/frontend/posts/foundations-of-project-management-part1.md

 true as well: project teams adapting a project management framework for their operations work.
 Using a process or approach that does not fit the majority of the work a team does causes frustration and unhealthy tension.
-Team success--for both project and operations teams--is dependent on the collaboration and shared understand of how success is defined between the team, the manager, and senior management.
+Team success--for both project and operations teams--is dependent on the collaboration and shared understanding of how success is defined between the team, the manager, and senior management.
 A team's approach to work management needs to support this shared understanding.